faisalaljishi/transaction_API/readme.md

    ![jamie_5](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_5.PNG)

    Here is our admin page after this operation.
-What is notable here is that our FundQueue is empty, as we have no points to spend, and all balances are 0.
+What is notable here is that all balances are zero and our FundQueue is empty, as we have no points to spend.

    ![jamie_admin_4](https://raw.githubusercontent.com/faisalaljishi/django_point_API/master/files/jamie_admin_4.PNG)

-##Technologies
+## Proof of Concept

+   This was a nifty way to test the main logic of the project.
+If you are uninterested in the database or Django, take a look at [proof_of_concept.py](https://github.com/faisalaljishi/django_point_API/blob/master/points/proof_of_concept.py) and the related [testing](https://github.com/faisalaljishi/django_point_API/blob/master/points/testing_poc.py) file for the main logic of the project.
+This file also helped me map out what to do, and which directions to take the project in.

+## Technologies

    Project created with the following technologies: